-Who wears the pants in your family?
+Who wears the pants in your family (or is in charge?)
 There is a good chance that your child does.

-Your child needs to fill up in the parenting love department each and every day.
-And when their tank gets low, they are going to start begging, pleading, and probably throwing a huge fuss to get what they want.
+Your child needs to fill up in the parenting love department every day.
+And when their tank gets low, they will start begging, pleading, and probably throwing a huge fuss to get what they want.

 Bring your relationship to the forefront.
 Strive to spend quality time with your child each day.

 I’m right there with you.
-My child is for sure the one that since birth has worn the pants in the family.
+My child is for sure the one that since birth has been in charge in the family.
 My then 2-year old ruled our roost.
 Her mood affected us all.
 For sure!
 But, that is wrong… so wrong, and I know that I’m here to make sure that you don’t make the same mistake.

 It wasn’t until I read Beyond Time Out from Chaos To Calm that I realized that the imbalance of family power was way out of whack.
 Our child has way too much control.
 She dictated everything.
 Like, everything.